 Broken pieces mend stronger!

 I wonder what Mr. Brown would think about this tree?

 I would love to know your thoughts too.
 Let me know in comments below.

-Name other household items would make a tree if you’re not into junk and spindles?
+Name other household items would make a tree if you’re not into junk or spindles?